tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 """"""""""""""

 **Steps:**
 	#.
-Create :ref:`Animator Data Container <animationGPUAnimatorContainer>` in the project context menu and assign to custom animator (if necessary).
+Create an :ref:`Animator Data Container <animationGPUAnimatorContainer>` from the project context  and assign it to the custom animator (if necessary).
 	#.
 Create (if necessary) and assign :ref:`Animation Collection <animationGPUAnimationCollection>` the same as in the :ref:`PedestrianCrowdSkinFactory <pedestrianCrowdSkinFactory>`.

 	.. image:: /images/pedestrian/baker/animator/CrowdGPUAnimatorAuthoring.png